Equality and Human Rights Commission: Further allegations of transphobia

 When asked in an interview with Holyrood if she was a transphobe, Falkner replied: "I don't know what the meaning of that word is."
 She said that the term was used too much, and in the same interview added: "We understand that there are strong views here, but I think we all want to get to the same end, and the end is to make life easier for trans people to live in the identity that they feel so strongly committed to.
 That's the end that I want to see too.
 It's just all we ask for, in getting to that end, is for the Scottish Government to navigate the road a little bit more carefully, because you don't improve trans people's rights by damaging another group's rights.
 And potentially, that can happen in this regard."

 On 11 February 2022, a legal challenge was launched against the EHRC by Stonewall, with the backing of the Good Law Project and more than 20 other LGBT rights organisations.
 Stonewall drew up a submission to the Global Alliance of National Human Rights Institutions (GANHRI), calling for the EHRC to lose its "A rating" because of its treatment of trans people.
 This challenge was launched after the EHRC was criticised for asking the Scottish Government to pause its plans to make it easier for people to change their legal gender.
 The submission accused the organisation of being "excessively" influenced by the UK government in the appointments of the chair and board members.
 In April 2022, it was reported that the GANHRI declined the request.
 It will conduct a routine review in October 2022.
 Responding to the announcement, EHRC chief executive Marcial Boo said: "We are pleased that the Sub-Committee on Accreditation assessed evidence of our independence and effectiveness and upheld our position, declining a special review of our work."
 A spokesperson for Stonewall said that it and the other organisations involved in the challenge "are now focusing on this opportunity to collect and present evidence" to the upcoming review.
+Following the review in October 2022, conducted by the GANHRI, the EHRC retained its "A-status."
+Baroness Falkner, Chairwoman of EHRC said: "We are delighted that our vital work as a defender of human rights in this country has been recognised internationally again.
+I am proud of the powerful example we continue to set as a National Human Rights Institution on the global stage.
+This is a clear recognition of our status as an independent organisation with a proven track record promoting and upholding human rights."